phillrich13/EDA/MTA EDA Write Up.md

    1. Created columns to represent the week number for a given record as well as day of the week
    2. Filtered out records that occurred on the weekend or outside of typical rush hour windows
+   3. Aggregated by station and week to generate average traffic per week as well as change in traffic per week
+   4. Ranked both total station traffic as well as change in station traffic to create deciles

+ **Data Visualization**
+   1. Visualized the total traffic of the top and bottom 5 stations (based on their aggregate rank) in a line chart over the 14 weeks
+   2. Visualized the change in total traffic of the top and bottom 5 stations (based on their aggregate rank) in a line chart over the 14 weeks
+   3. Plotted the top and bottom decile of stations on a map

 ## Tools